top of page

 6) MANDATORY DOCUMENTS

-You need to confirm that you have a current yacht insurance policy that covers the relocation of your yacht by sailors instructed by you to undertake the delivery.
+You need to confirm you have a current yacht insurance policy that covers the delivery of your yacht by sailors instructed by you to undertake the passage.
 This documentation is required before we commence travel to pick up the yacht.
 It is your responsibility to ensure that your vessel insurance covers third-party liability that extends to the vessel’s captain, crew, and guests.
 Provide the following in digital form (we will need to sight these documents):

 • Current yacht insurance certificate of currency (or equivalent)